obsidiansystems/obelisk/README.md

 > **Platform note:** the nix builds (and the nix dev shell, which provides
 > the cross-compilers) are supported on Linux only: `x86_64-linux` and
 > `aarch64-linux` are tested and served by the binary caches.
-The flake
+Other systems
-> exposes other systems, but they are untested; restoring macOS support is
+> are exposed but untested; restoring macOS support is tracked as a
-> tracked as a follow-up.
+> follow-up.

 ### With cabal